What is disaster recovery (DR)?

 - Proposed actions for dealing with financial and legal issues.

 An organization should consider its DR plan a living document.
-Regular disaster recovery testing should be scheduled to ensure the plan is accurate and will work when a recovery is required.
-The plan should also be evaluated against consistent criteria whenever there are changes in the business or IT systems that could affect DR.
+It should schedule regular disaster recovery testing to ensure the plan is accurate and will work when a recovery is required.
+The plan should also be evaluated against consistent criteria whenever there are changes in the business or IT systems that could affect disaster recovery.

 Disaster recovery sites